Lee Richardson Zoo welcomes pair of fennec foxes

 GARDEN CITY, Kan.
-(KSNW) — The Lee Richardson Zoo (LRZ) announced Wednesday that it has welcomed a new pair of fennec foxes.
+(KSNW) — The Lee Richardson Zoo in Garden City announced Wednesday that it has welcomed a new pair of fennec foxes.

 “These diminutive foxes, weighing only two to three pounds, are native to the harsh, dry environment of the Sahara Desert,” the LRZ said.